 Hornbill Festival Nagaland

 2:00 PM- People usually return to the activity area for talent hunts and shows.
-5:00 PM- This is the time for some luscious Rice Beer and evening snack.
-After this begins the most-awaited, Hornbill National Concert.
+5:00 PM- This is the time for some luscious Rice Beer and an evening snack.
+After this begins the most-awaited Hornbill National Concert.

 Schedule & Events at the Hornbill Festival